 While title insurance is not required by law when you purchase a home, many lenders will require it as a condition of getting financed.

 Homeowners insurance covers the structure of the home, along with personal property and provides liability insurance.
 It protects your home if it sustains damage as a result of a covered loss, and helps pay to repair the damage or replace the home if it’s a total loss.
 Read a more in-depth analysis of what homeowners insurance covers.

 In no situation does mortgage insurance cover anything to do with your house, your personal property, or liability — unless you cease paying your mortgage.

 Paying for PMI raises the overall cost of homeownership.
 Budgeting for mortgage insurance is something to considerbeforebuying a home.
 PMI generally costs 0.5% to 1% of the total loan amount.
 This doesn’t sound like much, but let’s put it into context.

-That money could be better spent going toward homeowners insurance, which explicitly protects you and your home, and can cost anywhere between $700 to $1,500 per year depending on a number of factors like where you live and how large the structure of your home is.
+That money could be better spent going toward homeowners insurance, which explicitly protects the homebuyer and their assets.
+It can cost anywhere between $700 to $1,500 per year depending on a number of factors like where you live, the value of your home, credit score, and the insurance company you have a homeowners policy with.
 With some financial planning, you can avoid paying PMI, instead putting your money toward a good home insurance policy instead.